Murnane1/COMP30880-TexasScramble/README.md

 # COMP30880-TexasScramble by Card Sharps

-1. Ronan
+Ronan
- -Trie Strucutre and Dictionary parsing
+ - Trie Strucutre and Dictionary parsing
- -Algorithm to generate all possible words and validating their existance in the dictionary -Generating potential words from given player hand -Fixed bugs and formatting of Blackjack
+ - Algorithm to generate all possible words and validating their existance in the dictionary
+ - Generating potential words from given player hand
+ - Fixed bugs and formatting of Blackjack
- -Merged all game files into singular package with GameHandler to determine which game to play
+ - Merged all game files into singular package with GameHandler to determine which game to play

 ### Prerequisites